Engineering

 Quality Engineer Salary Overview

-The Quality Engineer is a sought-after profession in the United States with a median annual salary of $88,200.
-Compensation typically ranges from $52,200 for entry-level positions to $131,600 for experienced professionals in high-demand markets.
+The Quality Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $88,200, compensation for this position ranges from $52,200 at the entry level to $131,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Quality Engineer in the US earns between $52,200 and $131,600 per year, with a median of $88,200.